Skip to content

 Troubleshooting

-• Credential Not Appearing: Refresh the credential list or verify your permissions.
+• Refresh the credential list or reload the page

-• Toolkit/Agent Cannot Use Credential: Ensure the credential is correctly assigned and compatible with the integration.
+• Ensure the credential is correctly assigned to the toolkit or agent

 For further assistance, contact your platform administrator.